 April 10, 2018

 And so it happened.
 Progressive Web Apps are no longer limited to Android users, but can be now accessed by iPhone and iPad owners with the 11.3 iOS update.
 On March 30, Apple has quietly added support for technologies that make PWAs work (although you will not find any mention of this in their official press release), thus allowing you to install apps without any approval from the App Store.
-The PWAs on iOS are still far from being as smooth as they is on Chrome, Opera, or Firefox, but still it’s a big step for Apple.
+The PWAs on iOS are still far from being as smooth as they are on Chrome, Opera, or Firefox, but still it’s a big step for Apple.

 Community-approved Progressive Web App logo